-Claim by Department of Homeland Security and FBI About Russian Hacking Is Fake News
+Was Claim by Department of Homeland Security and FBI About Russian Hacking Fake News?

 By David Spring / Turning Point News

-Editor’s note: Author David Spring, M. Ed., is a retired college instructor from Seattle who specializes in website design and security.

-On December 29, 2016, the Hill posted an article discussing a 13-page report in which the FBI and DHS claimed that the report was “evidence” of Russian hacking in US elections.
+On December 29, 2016, the Hill posted an article discussing a 13-page report that the FBI and the Department of Homeland Security presented as “evidence” of Russian hacking in US elections.

 Wikileaks has repeatedly stated that the source of its leaks was a disgruntled Democratic Party insider.

-Note: Editor’s note: David Spring, M. Ed., is a retired college instructor from Seattle who specializes in website design and security.
-This article has been very lightly edited at Truthdig; its information was not affected.
-The opinions expressed are those of the writer.